n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 21 - Advent of Cyber 2021.md

 - [Question 4](#Question-4)

 ## Walkthrough
 In this scenario, we are tasked with using [YARA rules](../../../../Knowledge%20Base/Concepts/Defense/YARA%20Rules.md) to automate some detection tools against ongoing attacks against.
-We are provided some sample files and instruction on how to create YARA rules.
+We are provided some sample files and instructions on how to create YARA rules.

 > This lab takes place on the attack box, but the `YARA` command is easily installed with `sudo apt install yara` and you may copy the contents of the `testfile.txt` onto your system if you choose to do so.